|Accounting||x|| || |

 Facilities and Resources

 Quinnipiac’s leading edge facilities enhance and enrich students’ learning.
-Examples include a financial technology center and simulated trading floor, a fully-digital high-definition television broadcast and production studio, and professional-grade health science facilities including a radiography suite, high-tech simulated patient care labs, and a biomechanics lab, to name a few.
+Examples include a financial technology center and simulated trading floor, a fully-digital high-definition television broadcast and production studio, a variety of cutting-edge engineering labs, and the state-of-the-art Center for Medicine, Nursing and Health Sciences which includes 325,000 square feet of professional grade facilities designed for collaborative learning for students pursuing degrees in medicine, nursing and the health professions.
 The university’s academic buildings have won several awards for design; they offer students ample space for discussion, hands-on learning, teamwork, and access to the latest technology.
 All campus buildings and residence halls are supported by a wireless computer network.

 The Arnold Bernhard Library, open 24 x 7 during the fall and spring semesters, offers automated library systems, more than 100 personal computer workstations, 600 data ports and wireless access, and individual study carrels and team study rooms.